mbatchkarov/critical_difference/README.md

  - `[(0, 1), (3, 4), (4, 5)]` is correct
  - `[(0, 1), (3, 4), (4, 5), (3,4)]` contains a duplicate
  - `[(4, 3)]` contains a non-sorted tuple

+**Note:** the indices returned by this callable should refer to positions in `scores` after it is sorted in increasing order.
+It is to avoid confusion `graph_ranks` raises if `scores` is not sorted

 We can then plot the desired diagram and save it to disk: